Charles Laquidara: Duane Ingalls Glasscock

 As a recurring part of WBCN's The Big Mattress, Laquidara introduced his alter ego, Duane Ingalls Glasscock, who Laquidara later described as "vile, sexist".
 Glasscock spoke with a thick Boston accent and was used by Laquidara to point out the hypocrisy of political correctness.
 Duane Glasscock initially used a vulgar catchphrase suggesting anal sexual assault.
-When he was told not to utter the phrase on the air any more, he "cleaned it up" into the similar-sounding "Have you even been phoned in Upton, Mass. for being a lucky wise guy?"
+When he was told not to utter the phrase on the air any more, he "cleaned it up" into the similar-sounding "Have you ever been phoned in Upton, Mass. for being a lucky prize guy?"
 Duane opened most of his broadcasts and segments with the phrase "Hello, Rangooooooon!", following a signature sound effect.
 Laquidara revealed in an interview that the Glasscock character, who hosted his "own" show on Saturday mornings at WBCN, actually received higher ratings than Laquidara's regular weekday broadcast.

 The program's name was retired in 1996 when Laquidara, who at that time was one of the most highly paid disc jockeys in the country, was persuaded to move to WZLX by Oedipus, WBCN's program director.
 Oedipus had risen to prominence during the punk and new wave era of the late 1970s as one of Laquidara's unpaid writers.
 Now Laquidara's boss, Oedipus convinced him to move his show to sister station WZLX to make way for the more popular syndicated morning program of shock jock Howard Stern.
 The new program, called The Charles Laquidara Radio Hour, was broadcast from the Prudential Tower in Boston's Back Bay.